 Ultimately, addressing physical and digital threats needs to be a team sport.
 Unfortunately, threats of violence, bullying and otherwise are common for educational institutions of all sizes, and there is much we can learn from our peers and others in the industry that are addressing these threats upfront today.
 It’s important to acknowledge that it is difficult for even large universities and school districts to handle threats of physical violence, cyberbullying and targeted attacks published online.
 Working directly with a technology partner to find and remediate these threats will save your internal security and marketing teams time and resources and ensure threats are thoroughly addressed.

 As new threats emerge that put your school at risk, it’s imperative that educational institutions take action to address these threats.
-ZeroFOX is conducting an educational webinar on the latest trends, digital threats targeting the education industry, and what schools can do to address these threats.
-Join Dr. Sam Small, ZeroFOX and Joseph Carrigan, The Johns Hopkins University Information Security Institute, on April 2 at 2:00 pm ET.
-You can register for the webinar here, we hope to see you there.
+ZeroFOX conducted an educational webinar with Dr. Sam Small, ZeroFOX’s Chief Security Officer, and Joseph Carrigan from The Johns Hopkins University Information Security Institute, on the latest trends, digital threats targeting the education industry, and what schools can do to address these threats.